Well here were are … one week into 2022. Holy crap. MIND. COMPLETELY. BLOWN.

 If you enjoyed reading this article, make sure to sign up for the weekly newsletter below so you never miss a post.

-Thank you so much for following my blog and allowing me to inspire you in creating your own lived-in, loved-in spaces!
+Thank you so much for following my blog and allowing me to inspire you to create your own lived-in, loved-in spaces!